dbusteed/dbusteed.github.io/_posts/2024-10-01-daisy-seed-vocoder.md

 Next, I added the Daisy.
 I put my Daisy Seed at the top of the breadboard for easy USB access.
 The power and ground pins from the Daisy were connected to the pos/neg rails, which were then connected to the preamp portion on the other end of the breadboard.

 **Quick note on inputs and outputs:** There are a lot of options here.
-I tested a few Daisy projects with an 8 ohm speaker for output, but eventually moved to an audio jack which is more versitle.
+I tested a few Daisy projects with an 8 ohm speaker for output, but eventually moved to an audio jack which is more versatile.
 But once again, there are a few options here too.
 The old microphone I had lying around uses a 1/4" connector (instead of an XLR connector), so I used a 1/4" jack for the input as well as the output.
 I briefly used a 3.5mm jack for the output (which works nicely with headphones), but using 1/4" jack and a adding a 3.5mm-to-1/4"-converter seemed to be the best of both worlds.

 ![vocoder_diagram](/assets/images/vocoder_diagram.png)